realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 ##### *RealityMedia* in Hubs

-This immersive book is a suite Hubs rooms divided into  galleries and linked by portals.
  Here is a map, which you will also find posted through the galleries.

 <br>
 <div class="img img--fullContainer img--20xLeading" style="background-image: url({{ site.baseurl_book_img }}realitymediamap.jpg);"></div>
 <br>

-\[First draft of new map-Maria will supply another soon.\]

-####Enter the Rotunda
+#### Enter the Rotunda

-You can enter the rotunda, which leads to all the galleries, through this portal:
+You can now enter the rotunda, which leads to all the galleries, through this portal:
 <a class="xrlink" room="0" waypoint="start">Rotunda</a>